Overview: The view in 2003

 | Dolly, the cloned sheep (with her mother).

 The figure above, also shown at the top of the BITN home page, is from the Roslin Institute -- where Dolly was born in 1996.
-The Roslin home page is http://www.roslin.ed.ac.uk/.
+Roslin is now part of the University of Edinburgh.
+Its home page is https://www.ed.ac.uk/roslin.

 Why are cloning and stem cells shown as one topic?
 Because they are closely related in some ways.
 Both involve dealing with the progress of cells as an organism develops.
 A fertilized egg cell develops into a complete organism; that egg cell has the capability to replicate -- and to "differentiate" (change) into different kinds of specialized cells (e.g., heart and kidney).
 These specialized cells are typically unable to replicate much, if at all.